wyrmworkspublishing/free5e/en-US/Characters_Codex/03_Creating_a_Character/Determine_Ability_Scores/Determine_Ability_Scores.md

 ### Variant: Ability Score Point Buy

-You have 27 points to spend on ability scores.
+You have 32 points to spend on ability scores.
 The cost of each score is shown on the Ability Score Point Cost table.
-Then add 3 points to the character’s abilities, no more than two to any single ability.

 ___
 <!-- markdownlint-disable-next-line no-emphasis-as-heading -->